 The party will be hoping to build further on the results of the 2014 elections, especially as more time has elapsed now since the conclusion of its period in the ill-fated coalition government and as the party regains its old “transfer friendly” character.
 The process of rebuilding the party – now assisted by the regaining of state funding after the Greens won more than 2% of the national vote at the 2016 General Election – has further continued and a number of party candidates will now have gained experienced from having contested the 2014 and/or 2016 elections, even if they did not win seats in these contests.
 However, the decision to reduce the size of constituencies (i.e. the number of seats per constituency) might create problems for Green Party candidates in some constituencies, especially as the relatively large numbers of seats per electoral area at the 2014 elections did help the party in winning/regaining some of its seats.

-As of now (19th March 2019), sixty Green Party/Comhaontas Glas local election candidates are listed on this page.
-Twenty eight of these candidates are women (46.7%) and thirty two of these are men (53.3%).
+As of now (3rd May 2019), eighty two Green Party/Comhaontas Glas local election candidates are listed on this page.
+Thirty six of these candidates are women (43.9%) and forty six of these are men (56.1%).

 |Area/Electoral Area||Green Party/Comhaontas Glas candidates|